oficialbrito/oficialBrito/README.md

 #Hi, I'm Renan Brito! :D

 ### About me
-I have been working with Information Technology for over ten years, I am migrating to the development area, I am passionate about the best technologies and challenges.
-Student of Digital Innovation One (DIO).
-I am learning in practice about the most modern development technologies from the best in the market.
+I have been working with Information Technology for ten years, I am migrating to the development area, I am passionate about the best technologies and challenges.
+I am learning in practice what is most modern in development technologies with what is best in the market.

 - 📫 How to reach me **contato@playtechsolutions.com.br**